sumit-mahajan/refi/README.md

 ### Branches

-1. master - This branch contains the frontend, subgraph and the smart contract code for Rinkeby testnet.
-This branch should also be used for testing the protocol locally on hardhat.
-For testing see [this](#installation)
+1. master - This branch contains the frontend, subgraph and smart contracts for the Refi protocol on multiple chains.
+To test the protocol locally on hardhat, see [this](#installation)
-2. mumbai - This branch contains subgraph and smart contract code for Mumbai testnet.
-3. min-aave - This branch is a minimal implementation of AAVE v2 i.e. it only supports variable rate lending and borrowing.
+2. min-aave - This branch is a minimal implementation of AAVE v2 i.e. it only supports variable rate lending and borrowing.
 It is integrated with frontend and you can also test this implementation using below instructions.

 ### Installation